-This is quite similar to the virtual desktop feature and the new gestures that we got on Windows 11.
-However, on Windows 11 you can switch to a different virtual desktop right from the Taskbar which isn’t available in GNOME.
+This is similar to the virtual desktop feature and the new gestures we got on Windows 11.
+However, on Windows 11, you can switch to a different virtual desktop from the Taskbar, which isn’t available in GNOME.

-GNOME and Windows 11 have certain similarities mostly in the terms of visual appearance, but this is where the similarities end.
+GNOME and Windows 11 have certain similarities, mostly in terms of visual appearance, but this is where the similarities end.

 Windows 11 vs Kali Linux

-Comparing Windows 11 and Kali Linux isn’t really fair since Kali Linux is designed for pen-testing and it comes with a wide array of tools to check the system for security vulnerabilities.
+Comparing Windows 11 and Kali Linux isn’t fair since Kali Linux is designed for pen-testing, and it comes with a wide array of tools to check the system for security vulnerabilities.

 Some of these tools include Nmap, Wireshark, Responder, Hydra, and many others.
-With these tools preinstalled, you don’t have to configure anything, just start Kali Linux and you can get to work.
+With these tools preinstalled, you don’t have to configure anything.
+Start Kali Linux, and you can get to work.

 Kali Linux can also be run on Windows using a Windows Subsystem for Linux, so you can use Kali tools seamlessly with other Windows applications.

-In our opinion, Ubuntu or any other distribution that is based on Ubuntu is an ideal choice for beginners.
-We find it so user-friendly thanks to its easy install and intuitive desktop, while the LTS releases are supported with security updates for no less than five years from the initial date.
+In our opinion, Ubuntu or any other distribution based on Ubuntu is an ideal choice for beginners.
+We find it so user-friendly, thanks to its easy installation and intuitive desktop, while the LTS releases are supported with security updates for no less than five years from the initial date.

 Moreover, we see it as the first turn-to choice for those who also like the idea of not exploring on their own when others are eager to step in whenever you need to get things on the right track.

-If you happen to experience certain issues, rest assured that all you need to do is to be active on forums on simply search the web, and you’ll find someone else who’s been in your shoes.
-There’s truly a Ubuntu community out there, just waiting for you.
+If you happen to experience certain issues, rest assured that all you need to do is to be active on forums on search the web, and you’ll find someone else who’s been in your shoes.
+There’s genuinely a Ubuntu community out there, just waiting for you.

 Can I use Linux and Windows on the same PC?

-Using Linux and Windows on one PC is incredibly simple, and to do that, you just need to dual boot Windows with another OS.
-By doing so, you’ll create a special partition with Linux on it, and boot from it when needed.
+Using Linux and Windows on one PC is incredibly simple; to do that, you just need to dual boot Windows with another OS.
+By doing so, you’ll create a special partition with Linux on it and boot from it when needed.

 You can also use virtual machine software and run Linux in a virtual environment inside Windows.
 However, this method can put an extra load on your hardware because you’ll be running two operating systems simultaneously.